Kemenn/srv-kemenn/README.md

 `mac_adress = description of location`

 #### · Contact management
 Makes the correspondence between the user name and the human first name.
+The firstname need to be separate by a ";".

+`username = Firstname, Lastname`

 #### · Management of the kemenn server parameters
 First, you can set the password to access at web interface.